 Eucomis grimshawii G.D.Duncan & Zonn. grows in shaded, seasonally wet, south-facing grassy slopes below overhanging rocks, in rich, heavy black soil and in boggy conditions in the Drakensberg Mountains.
 It is the smallest species in the genus growing to 8 to 10 cm.
 The scape is spotted and flushed maroon-magenta and the fragrant flowers are greenish white.
 This species is most similar to Eucomis schijffii.
 This species is named after John Grimshaw.
 For information on its discovery see his blog.
 Photos by Cameron McMaster taken at Tiffendell and in seed at Naude's Nek.

 Eucomis humilis Baker is endemic to the Drakensberg alpine region where it is found in rocky stream gullies, wet rock overhangs, and in grasslands.
+It is a dwarf species growing up to 40 cm.
 It has keeled leaves with wavy margins tinged purple and is spotted purple below.
 The inflorescence has a dense tuft of small bracts edged purple and the stem is spotted purple.
 The flowers are greenish white tinged or edged purple with purple stamens.
 It has an unpleasant scent.
+It flowers in midsummer, from December to February, after which it produces capsular fruits.
 Photo by Andrew Harvie.

 Eucomis montana Compton grows to 30 cm and has erect leaves without wavy margins, purple stems, and green to white flowers with purplish brown stamens and ovary.
 Tony Avent describes this one as having the best flowers with the anthers appearing fused, creating a dark eye against the white petals.
 In cultivation it tends to be taller than in the wild.
 Photo #1 by Ellen Hornig.
 Photos #2-3 supplied by Andrew Harvie.
 The last two pictures were taken in Harry Hay's gardens by Lee Poulsen of what is probably this species or perhaps a hybrid of it.

 Eucomis pallidiflora ssp. pole-evansii (N.E.Br.)
 Reyneke ex J.C.Manning, syn.
-Eucomis pole-evansii, is the tallest species of the genus, growing to 1.8 m/6 ft.
-In the wild it prefers wetland habitats, but it will grow in average garden soils, if regularly irrigated.
-It has leaves over 1 m long, wide at the base tapering along their length.
+Eucomis pole-evansii N.E.Br., is the tallest species of the genus, growing to 2 m/6.5 ft.
+It is native to Mpumalanga in South Africa and Swaziland and grows in damp grassy vleis.
+Even though it prefers wetland habitats in the wild, it will grow in average garden soils, if regularly irrigated.
+It has bright green leaves over 600 mm long and 200 mm wide that are wide at the base tapering along their length with a deep midrib.
 The wide open green to cream flowers appear mid summer, but may need staking to prevent them from bending over.
-The first photo by David Fenwick.
+The first photo was taken by David Fenwick.
 The second photo from Ellen Hornig illustrates how tall it can get.
 The third photo of the leaves was taken by Alan Horstmann.

 Eucomis regia (L.) L'Hér., the only species from the winter rainfall part of South Africa, has prostrate leaves and cream to greenish flowers.
 Photographed in Nieuwoudtville where it was growing in the reserve in doleritic boulders July 22, 2005 by Cameron McMaster in the Bokkeveld Plateau.
 The form in the first two photos was much larger and blooming earlier.
 The third photo, also taken by Cameron illustrates the smaller form of Eucomis regia that grows in the Caledon and Bredasdorp districts of the West Cape in the Overberg.
 It is common in shale soil usually on southern aspects where it is protected by fairly rank overgrowth.
 The fourth and fifth pictures were taken in Namaqualand by Bob Rutemoeller.
 These plants were growing off the road, but high on the edge of the bank.

-Eucomis schijffii Reyneke is a dwarf species that grows to 10 cm and is found in wet basalt gravel or rock faces at 2300 to 3200 m.
+Eucomis schijffii Reyneke is a dwarf species that grows to 10 cm and is found in lightly shaded wet basalt gravel rock faces and open, rocky, grassy fields in basalt gravel at 2300 to 3200 m.
 It is endemic to the Drakensberg alpine region.
 It has 3 to 4 prostrate leaves with grooved veins that are maroon tinged on the reverse.
 Flowers are dull dark red or purple with purple stamens.
-Photos taken by Cameron McMaster at Sentinel Peak.
+It flowers in summer, from December to February, with a peak in January.
+Photos were taken by Cameron McMaster at Sentinel Peak.

 Eucomis vandermerwei I.Verd. grows in grassland in the northern province of South Africa and flowers mid summer.
 It is a dwarf species, with a small rosette of purple spotted leaves.
 Leaves of this species are approx 20 cm long, pointed and slightly undulate at their edge.
 With a short spike of purplish burgundy flowers, this species can be slightly variable in its markings.
 The first two photos by David Fenwick shows several varieties of leaves and the second flowers.
 The third picture from Mary Sue Ittner shows a pot on display in the Kirstenbosch National Botanical Garden bulb room.
 The last photo was taken by Ellen Hornig.